Meant to Be Shared: Selections from the Arthur Ross Collection of European Prints at Yale University Art Gallery

 From the collection’s early years, The Arthur Ross Foundation frequently lent to academic institutions, museums, and cultural organizations, such that for three decades, some portion of the collection was accessible to the public.

-Organized by the Yale University Art Gallery, Syracuse University Art Galleries is the final venue for this touring exhibition.
+Organized by the Yale University Art Gallery, and made possible by the Ross Foundation, Syracuse University Art Galleries is the final venue for this touring exhibition.